Announcement from Japan Customs - Mandatory to Use ACP in Many Cases - Attorney for Customs Procedures

 - Submit paper-based set of application documents to Japan Customs Office for final review

-What kind of documents to be necessary for ACP application?
+What documents are required for an ACP application?

 Not limited, but for instance - Power of Attorney, Company Registry, The calculation method of Customs Valuation, Catalog of the import goods, business/logistic flow